Skip to main content

 Risk of macular edema with S1P receptor modulators.
 Increased risk in patients with diabetes mellitus or a history of uveitis.

-Perform ophthalmologic evaluation of the fundus, including the macula, if there is any change in vision.
-In patients with diabetes mellitus or history of uveitis, perform ophthalmologic evaluation of the fundus, including the macula, at baseline and regularly during therapy.
-Continued therapy in patients with macular edema not evaluated; weigh potential benefits and risks for the individual patient.
+Perform ophthalmologic evaluation of the fundus, including the macula, at baseline, periodically while on therapy, and if there is any change in vision.
+Continued therapy in patients with macular edema not evaluated; consider discontinuation of therapy after weighing potential benefits and risks for the individual patient.
+Risk of rechallenge not evaluated.

 Posterior Reversible Encephalopathy Syndrome